Karen A. Grigsby, RN, PhD

 - Dr. Grigsby spends her spare time gardening, experimenting with new recipes, reading, and listening to music (especially jazz and piano).
-She enjoys traveling, camping, biking, walking, yoga, and playing with her cats (Jesse, Jasmine and Tommy) and dogs (Rudy and Rosie).
+She enjoys traveling, camping, biking, walking, yoga, and playing with her cat (Kali) and dogs (Annie and Rosie).

 - Dr. Grigsby has held teaching positions in both graduate and undergraduate nursing programs.
 Since joining the UNMC College of Nursing she has been a member or chair of task forces and committees engaged in undergraduate and graduate curriculum review, revision, and course development.